 - collect and pay in grape grower contributions

 - contribute themselves, to receive direct benefits or services funded by payments from a fund.

 Revised management plans were presented at a public meeting convened under section 9 of the Primary Industry Funding Schemes Act 1998 on Friday 23 September 2016 at level 14, room 2, 25 Grenfell St. Adelaide.
-They are currently being updated and will be available on this page when complete.

 Associations that provide benefits and services with payments received from the wine industry fund:

 - Adelaide Hills Wine Region

 - Barossa Grape and Wine Association

 - Clare Region Wine Grape Growers Association and Clare Valley Winemakers